Purpose of This Guide

 EU/EEA Citizens: Register right of residence at DVV.

-Non-EU/EEA: Must have residence permit card.
-Visit DVV for municipality of residence registration.
+Non-EU/EEA: Must visit DVV for municipality registration.

 Post-Arrival Checklist